 Although many people suggest that UVA isn’t as important as UVB, this is not true.
 UVA light comes with different benefits for turtles which include-

 - UVA light is crucial for the mating capacity and breeding of turtles.

 - Turtles’ metabolism is dependent on UVA light.
-So, it controls turtles’ activity level too.
+So, it controls turtles’ activity levels too.

-- UVA light will also regulate turtles’ mood largely.
+- UVA light will also regulate turtles’ moods largely.

 - Turtles can see through the UVA spectrum.
 So, without UVA light in their tank, they will not understand their surrounding as they will not find the UVA spectrum and its colors.

 Next comes the UVB lighting.
 It is almost a survival essential for turtles.
 If they lack UVB lighting around their habitat, they can get sick and may even die.
 The benefits of installing UVB light in turtles’ tanks are limitless.

 First off, UVB light provides turtles with vitamin D3.
 It is extremely vital for turtles since the lack of vitamin D3 can be deadly for turtles.
 If a turtle is suffering from vitamin D3 deficiency, it will boost the shell rot in the turtle.
 On top of it, it limits the natural growth of turtles.
 Turtles will even experience bone and shell decay.

 Ideally, you should arrange proper lighting for at least 10-12 hours to help the turtle survive and live healthily.
 If you don’t provide it with enough light, it will face various complications, which may even lead to premature death.

 sunlight is essential for turtles to survive both in the wild and in captivity.
 It provides turtles with enough light and heat to regulate their body warmth through basking.
 When you put turtles inside the room, you have to provide UVA and UVB lighting that mimics its natural lighting.